rdsea/ZETA/README.md

 Finally, start the docker-compose.yml services

 ## About the work <a name="about"></a>
-ZETA framework is a part of Master's thesis titled "Establishing trust for secure elasticity in edge-cloud microservices__" written by Rohit Raj and supervised by Prof. Hong-Linh Truong and Prof Aurèlien Francillon.
+ZETA framework is a part of Master's thesis titled "__Establishing trust for secure elasticity in edge-cloud microservices__" written by Rohit Raj and supervised by Prof. Hong-Linh Truong and Prof Aurèlien Francillon.
 If you use this work, please cite the thesis.

 * Raj, Rohit.
 2021. _Establishing trust for secure elasticity in edge-cloud microservices_.
 Master's Thesis. _(Submitted to)_ Aalto University, Finland & Eurecom, France